-The Medical Benefits Chart on the following pages lists the services SeniorCare Advantage (PPO) covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services SeniorCare Advantage (HMO) covers and what you pay out-of-pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from SeniorCare Advantage (PPO). - Covered services that need approval in advance to be covered as in-network services are marked by an asterisk the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
+In most cases, care you receive from an out-of-network provider will not be covered.
+Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+Covered services that need approval in advance are marked in the Medical Benefits Chart by an asterisk.